A Focus on Burkinabé Women in Cinema, Visual Media and Screen Culture

 From the very beginning of the history of cinema in Burkina Faso, women have played a prominent role.
 Ouagadougou, Burkina Faso, home to the legendary FESPACO, the biennial pan-African film festival, is also known as the capital of African cinema.
-Burkina Faso’s commitment to the promotion of African cinema spans forty years with the creation of the festival in 1969, and is found among the highest levels of government.
+Burkina Faso’s commitment to the promotion of African cinema spans fifty years with the creation of the festival in 1969, and is reflected among the highest levels of government.

 The country’s president bestows the Etalon de Yennenga, the grand prize of the festival to the winner.
 General Secretaries of the Festival have gone on to hold other important posts in the government.
 Two women were among the organizers of the first festival: Alimata Salembéré, a director of the RTV (Radiodiffusion Télévision Voltaïque) at the time, was president of the organizing committee; while Odette Sangho, a representative of the CCFV (Comité d’Animation du Centre Culturel Franco Voltaïque), was a member of the program committee.
-Women continued to be visible in the subsequent Organizing Committees, notably Simone Aïssé Mensah who took over the presidency for the second FESPACO and continued in this position through the fourth.
+Women continued to be visible in the subsequent Organising Committees, notably Simone Aïssé Mensah who took over the presidency for the second FESPACO and continued in this position through the fourth.
 The Festival is directed under the Secretary General, a post that Alimata Salembéré held from 1982 to 1984, thus overseeing the 8th FESPACO in 1983.

 During the week-long festival, students are on holiday and participate in the various activities.
 The inclusion of youth dates to the first festival in 1969.
 At the request of the Organizing Committee, Jacqueline Ki-Zerbo, the director of the Cours Normal de Jeunes Filles (and also the wife of the renowned historian Joseph Ki-Zerbo) assembled sixteen girls to participate as hosts to welcome the many guests.
 One may note among Burkinabé films, the visibility of children as main protagonists.
 Notably, Gaston Kaboré’s 1982 classic film Wend Kuuni for which the young Rosine Yanogo won the best actress award for her role as Pognéré.
-The 1997 festival theme, "Cinema, Childhood and Youth" emphasized the significance of cultivating the experiences of African youth as it relates to cinema.
-Florentine Yaméogo elaborates this point: “I was very pleased with the choice of this year's theme, because it was a theme in which I was already interested.
-Through this topic, I felt that we were given the opportunity to really think about the impact that images have on our children...We are realizing that if we make films that address their needs in particular, that treat themes and subjects that interest them, that, in fact, we will actually participate in their intellectual, cultural and physical development.”
+The 1997 festival theme, "Cinema, Childhood and Youth" emphasised the significance of cultivating the experiences of African youth as it relates to cinema.
+Florentine Yaméogo elaborates this point in an interview with me: “I was very pleased with the choice of this year's theme, because it was a theme in which I was already interested.
+Through this topic, I felt that we were given the opportunity to really think about the impact that images have on our children...We are realising that if we make films that address their needs in particular, that treat themes and subjects that interest them, that, in fact, we will actually participate in their intellectual, cultural and physical development.”

 Also located in Ouagadougou, are the Cinémathèque africaine, an infrastructure for the conservation of African films as well as a location for research and study, and the MICA (International African Film Market), whose current president is Suzanne Kourouma.
 In addition, Ouagadougou was the location of the Institut Africain d'Education Cinématographique (INAFEC), the historic film school at the Université de Ouagadougou where some two hundred students throughout the continent were trained between 1976 and 1987.
 The core curriculum at INAFEC was multifaceted with a focus on areas such as radio, television, print journalism, scriptwriting, editing, and film production.
 The curriculum required that the students first learn scriptwriting and editing, and then work with an assistant director before learning to direct.
 After completing the core curriculum, there was the choice between two divisions, one for those who specialized in cinema; and the other for those who specialized in communication.